MaibornWolff/codecharta/gh-pages/_posts/dev-guide/2020-07-31-e2e-testing-with-puppeteer.md

 ### IMPORTANT

 - Do not run the dev-server while running e2e tests.
 They share the same build-folder and e2e tests are not executable from a dev-server compiled build.
-- Do not run the tests in a console included in the IDE.
-I recommend using the git-bash.

 ### Running all e2e tests: